unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 Currently we support a single, and a multi-subject design.
 They are used to generate an experimental design containing the conditions and levels of all predictors.
 Randomisation is possible via a user-defined function which is applied after design-generation.
 Designs could be nested, like our RepeatDesign which simply repeats the generated design multiple times.

 ## Concrete Components
 We provide a LinearModelComponent and a MixedModelComponent for multi-subject simulation respectively.
-For the components model-formulae, fixed-effects ($\betas$) and random effects need to be specified.
+For the components model-formulae, fixed-effects ($\beta s$) and random effects need to be specified.
 Further the coding-schema can be provided following StatsModels.jl.
 The component MultichannelComponent can be applied to any component and allows for projecting the simulated source-component to multi-channel electrodes via a headmodel.
 Using Artifacts.jl we provide on-demand access to the Hartmut (cite) model.

 ## Concrete Noise
 We provide different noise-types "White","Red" and "Pink", but also an exponentially declining Autoregressive noise type.